 - Raise the issue of gender pay inequality on social media, using the hashtag #EqualPay50

 - Write a letter to your local paper (download our report From Pin Money to Fat Cats, Pay Inequality in the FTSE 100 for all the facts and figures you need)

-- Organise a meeting in your community or give a presentation to a local group (think about who might be interested in this, women’s student, political and trade union groups might all be interested).
+- Organise a meeting in your community or give a presentation to a local group (think about who might be interested in this, such as women’s student, political and trade union groups)

-- Try to get a discussion going at work, better still arrange a lunchtime meeting, we can provide a presentation and speakers notes (if you are in a trade union, or staff association, ask for their support to organise this).
+- Arrange a discussion at work or organise a lunchtime meeting with your colleagues - we can provide you with a presentation and speakers notes (if you are in a trade union or staff association, ask for their support to organise this)

-- Organise a leafleting session, either on a high street (particularly good on a Saturday or by a transport hub (particularly good if you catch the busy commuter rush hour)
+- Organise a leafleting session using our fabulous new leaflets either on a high street (particularly good on a Saturday) or by a transport hub (if you want to catch the busy commuter rush hour)

-For more information and to get involved email email@example.com
+For more information, to order leaflets, or to get involved email firstname.lastname@example.org.